What Counts as Information?

 The fix seems obvious: remove the beep.
 But the beep was not the problem.
 The problem was that the mechanism processed each digit separately, and that separation was detectable.

 Every physical process is a broadcast.
-Security is not about stopping the broadcast.
-It is about ensuring the broadcast conveys nothing useful.
+Security requires ensuring that the broadcast conveys nothing useful.
+The broadcast itself cannot be stopped.